-- Flexible sales management systems that are a valuable tool when molding the perfect sales process for your business.
-Pipedrive’s extensive yet simple customization makes changing things easy and the impact immediate
+Flexible sales management systems that are a valuable tool when molding the perfect sales process for your business.
+Pipedrive’s extensive yet simple customization makes forecasting and changing things easy and the impact immediate

-- Pipedrive takes all the tedious upkeep and admin associated with running the backend of a CRM out of your hands and it’s constantly being developed to keep up with the pace of modern salespeople
+Pipedrive takes all the tedious upkeep and admin associated with running the backend of a CRM out of your hands and it’s constantly being developed to keep up with the pace of modern sales reps

-Adopting a cloud-based CRM can have a significant, positive impact on an organization.
-With information centralized and repetitive tasks automated, you can ensure your team focuses on the important things: building relationships with clients and leads and selling your product.
+Adopting a cloud-based CRM can have a significant, positive impact on an organization and its bottom line.
+With information centralized and repetitive tasks automated, you can ensure your team focuses on the important things: better team collaboration, building relationships with clients and leads, improving customer engagement and selling your product.

 Having cloud CRM software means having access to information at all times, regardless of location, laid out in clear dashboards and an easy-to-understand representation of your sales pipeline.